 The prognosis for babies with hydrops fetalis depends on the underlying cause of the condition.
 Overall, however, the survival rate is low.
 More than half of all babies with the condition die before birth or soon after delivery.
 The risk is highest for those who are diagnosed with hydrops fetalis early (less than 24 weeks into pregnancy) and for those who have a structural abnormality, such as a heart defect.

-Will my baby require long-term follow-up?
+Will my baby with hydrops fetalis require long-term follow-up?

 Because of the potential health issues associated with hydrops fetalis, your baby may require long-term follow-up care.
 At Children’s Minnesota, we have developed a detailed care plan for babies born with hydrops fetalis.
 Your baby’s plan will be implemented by a comprehensive team of specialists, including a pediatrician (who will coordinate your baby’s overall care), a pediatric cardiologist, a developmental specialist and any other caregivers your baby may require.